 To enable semantic search for your Google Drive, you should have Memonia installed in your Slack workspace and share any folders or documents you want with Memonia.
 There are also many other useful functions to improve knowledge discovery for your team.

-Another useful Google Drive application function is an instant notification.
+There is another useful Google Drive application feature: instant notifications.
 You have to share or upload document into Slack in order to receive notifications.
 If anyone asked access to it, or there is a new comment to it you will receive a notification as DM.